zeek/zeek-docs/doc/frameworks/packet-analysis.rst

    :linenos:
    :tab-width: 4

-The ``dispatch_map`` of type :zeek:see:`PacketAnalyzer::DispatchMap`
-is defined with mappings from EtherTypes to packet analyzers.
+Within :zeek:see:`zeek_init`, various EtherType-to-PacketAnalyzer mappings are registered by using :zeek:see:`PacketAnalyzer::register_packet_analyzer`.
 For example, for EtherType ``0x8864``, the packet's payload is passed to the PPPoE analyzer.

 The ``default_analyzer`` analyzer specifies which packet analyzer to use if none of the mappings matched.
 In case of Ethernet, we try to fall back to IP.